sidhuko/npm-toolkit/readme.md

 ## Change log

+v0.1.11

+Added support for tasks to be executed directly (without the do prefix)

 v0.1.10

 Updated env switch name (used to be config).
 Updated docs and parser inputs for help screen.